What is Kubernetes?

 Draw inspiration and innovation from the Kubernetes community

-Kubernetes was created by—and thrives because of—the thousands of individuals and hundreds of organisations who have given their wisdom, code, and continuing support to the people who use it.
+Kubernetes was created by—and thrives because of—the thousands of individuals and hundreds of corporations who have given their wisdom, code and effort to the project.
 Build the success of your software on top of their impassioned contributions.

 Microsoft contributions to Kubernetes